andrinr/IC-prediction/README.md

 - https://github.com/andrinr/jax-neural-ode - Neural ODE implementation in JAX including adjoint method for backpropagation
 - https://github.com/andrinr/motion-derivative - Inverse simulation for small N-Body gravitation simulations

-## Things to think about

-- How do we quantify the error of the model?
-Does MSE really capture the interesting aspects?
-- RL approach could be potentially viable, as shown here: https://physicsbaseddeeplearning.org/reinflearn-code.html however we would need an interactive environment to train the model on.
-This could potentially also be the endgoal, getting a N-Body RL-GYM env?
-- Otherwise we can try two things, we try to find some correlations between initial and final states.
-This could be trained on a massive amount of data, however quiet unrealistic that there parallels can really be found.
-- We limit the project on trying to invert simulations using DL techniques.
-I am pretty sure we cannot invert large redshits.
-- We can also try to just build a forward surrogate model, which then is differentiable, meaning we could apply an optimziation strategy for the IC's.

-## Learnings / Unclarities

-- Data has distribution which is difficult to work with, as vast very empty regions and small dense regions -> log normalization and Z-Score normalization seems to be the way to go.
-- The way we measure the error is important, MSE does not appear to work great.
-- Training the model on predicting the difference between timesteps seems to work better.
-- U-NET works, however cannot efficently train it on my local machine on res greater than 32^3

-- Train UNET on previous time prediction
-    - W

-## Potential Applications

-- Evolution of structures in the universe, matter distribution today is known
-- Local universe stuff / or more global.
-- Local: more or less pos and vel.
-- Large scale: Euclid arena, only 3D.

 ## Vocabulary

 - **Zoom-In Simulations** a certain section of the simulation domain is simulated at a higher resolution.